suhock/php-dependency-injection/README.md

 the `Container` class is functionally equivalent to a service locator, it is usually best to avoid the service locator pattern, since it makes testing, refactoring, and reasoning about your application more difficult.
-Note also that nothing had to be added to the builder to make the container available that way: as covered in [Auto-binding](#auto-binding), `ContainerInterface` resolves to the current resolution root automatically, which is exactly what makes the pattern easy to reach for and worth avoiding deliberately.
+Note also that you do not need to add anything to the builder to make the container available this way: as covered in [Auto-binding](#auto-binding), `ContainerInterface` resolves to the current resolution root automatically.
+That makes the pattern convenient, but it is still best avoided.

 Only places in your application that invoke entry points should directly use the container.
 If you know the specific object type required before runtime, you